 The online student

 Online studying offers you the convenience and flexibility to match your learning goals and busy lifestyle.
-At the same time, it’s important to consider the specific set of skills that you would need to apply, along with general study skills, in order to be a successful student online.
+Get set to be a really successful online student!

 Develop a time management strategy